-Overlanding and off-roading are not synonymous.
-The ballistic-missile ascent of the former term into the modern vernacular has left hardcore trail enthusiasts wincing at its ubiquitous misuse by the masses who simply guide their tires from asphalt to gravel and bop around a little.
-Overlanding and off-roading are about intent, not actions.
-When a remote journey itself, not the destination, is the purpose of the trip, you’re overlanding.
+Overlanding and off-roading are not synonymous, as hardcore trail enthusiasts will cringingly tell you when you from asphalt to gravel, bop around a little, and call it overlanding.
+Both terms are less about actions and more about intent.
+When the journey, not the destination, is the purpose of the trip, you’re overlanding.
 And when you attempt to conquer mighty earthly obstacles, you’re off-roading.

 Informed denizens of the four-by-four community are quick to note that not all 4x4s are suitable for both endeavors.
 Toyota, however, builds two steeds capable of dominating both domains: the Tacoma TRD Pro and the 4Runner TRD Pro.
 Both have been treated to a light refresh for the 2020 model year.
 To sample them in their rightful element, we (along with a gaggle of other journalists) took them on an excursion across the American West, from the blistering Utah deserts to the lush Colorado mountains.

 The Good: Reliability and durability are two defining attributes across Toyota’s entire lineup.
-The Tacoma and 4Runner have always exhibited both qualities in such spades that when it came time to reimagine them for 2020, it was hard to fix what’s not broken.
-The workhouse powertrains remain unchanged, as does the beefy exterior styling.
+The Tacoma and 4Runner have always had both and it's hard to fix what’s not broken.
+For 2020, the workhouse powertrains remain unchanged, as does the beefy exterior styling.
 So what is new?
-On the 4Runner, a TRD-branded cat-back exhaust system has been added.
+On the 4Runner, a there's a new TRD-branded cat-back exhaust system.
 A redesigned instrument panel brings a touch of modernity to the spartan cabin, as does a honking 8.0-inch touchscreen multimedia display that now features Apple Car Play, Android Auto and Amazon Alexa capabilities.

-The same 8.0-inch screen and connectivity addition in the Taco breathes new life into the low-tech brute that launched in 2005 and has since gone largely unchanged, save for a 2016 update.
-The Tacoma also receives an eye lift in the form of new LED and Daytime Running Light headlights and the inclusion of LED foglights.
+The same 8.0-inch screen in the Taco breathes new life into the low-tech brute that launched in 2005 and has since gone largely unchanged, save for a 2016 update.
+The Tacoma also got an eye lift in the form of new LED and Daytime Running Light headlights and the inclusion of LED foglights.
 Lastly, the helpful and effective Panoramic View Monitor (PVM) and Multi-Terrain Monitor (MTM) features both come standard on the new Tacos.

 Who They’re For: No-frills adventure-seekers who’ll spend a considerable chunk of wheel time on unpaved ground.
 And people who will it drive often, on their way to the 250,000-mile club.
 Accordingly, the economically-minded will appreciate the low-maintenance requirements, long life expectancy and impressive resale value these vehicles offer.

-Watch Out For: While the Tacoma and 4Runner are big strides forward, especially in the cabin, there’s still room for improvement in the creature-comfort department.
+Watch Out For: While the Tacoma and 4Runner take big strides forward, especially in the cabin, there’s still room for improvement in the creature-comfort department.
 The 4Runner remains sparse inside compared to rival SUVs.
-Despite being a beloved bombproof legend, the Tacoma has long suffered from a seat design that offers no real comfortable way for gangly-limbed occupants to comfortably rest.
-(The flat raised floor does afford better ground clearance off-road.)
-Toyota’s tried to address seating woes by bestowing the Taco with new 10-way power-adjustable seats; they help a smidgen but don’t rectify the issue.
+Despite being a beloved bombproof legend, the Tacoma has long suffered from a seat design that offers no real comfortable way comfortably rest if you're gangly-limbed.
+(But the flat raised floor does afford better ground clearance off-road.)
+Toyota’s tried to address seating woes by bestowing the Taco with new 10-way power-adjustable seats; they help a smidgen but don’t rectify the issue completely.
 Lastly, there’s no telescoping wheel in the Taco, which is a true head-scratcher in this day and age.

 Alternatives: Buyers of the Tacoma would likely cross-shop the Ford Ranger in Lariat trim (starting at $33,350) and the Chevrolet Colorado ZR2 (beginning at $42,000), while 4Runner prospectives would eye the Jeep Grand Cherokee (from $32,045) and perhaps the new Ford Explorer (from $36,675), though the Blue Oval wouldn’t stack up as well off-road.